 - The Monterey Bay Aquarium Seafood Watch app helps consumers select ocean-friendly seafood and search locally for restaurants and stores that offer sustainable seafood.
 Seafood Watch focuses on seafood commonly found in the U.S. marketplace.

 - The Aquaculture Stewardship Council manages the world’s leading certification and labeling program for responsible aquaculture.
-Look for the ASC label to find seafood that has been farmed responsibly and does not contribute to the ghost gear problem.
+Look for the ASC label to find seafood that has been farmed responsibly.

 - Friend of the Sea also offers certification of sustainable seafood from fisheries and aquaculture.
 Consumers can look for the red, white and blue label or download the app.